databricks/terraform-provider-databricks/docs/data-sources/aws_unity_catalog_policy.md

 -> **Note** This resource has an evolving API, which may change in future versions of the provider.
 Please always consult [latest documentation](https://docs.databricks.com/data-governance/unity-catalog/get-started.html#configure-a-storage-bucket-and-iam-role-in-aws) in case of any questions.

-This data source constructs necessary AWS Unity Catalog policy for you.
+This data source constructs the necessary AWS Unity Catalog policy for you.

 ## Example Usage